At the Doctor's Office

 The doctor might also ask about your child's sleep, exercise, and eating habits.
 A yearly exam also lets older kids talk with their doctors about any questions they have about puberty.

 The doctor also might talk with your child about the importance of personal care and hygiene; warn against using alcohol, tobacco, or drugs; and stress safety (wearing a bicycle helmet, using seatbelts, etc.).

 The doctor also may ask about and provide counseling on behavioral issues, learning problems, difficulties at school, and other concerns.

 As your child becomes a teenager, the doctor may ask you to leave the room to allow a more private conversation.
 It's an important part of kids moving toward independence and taking responsibility for their own health.

 If You Suspect a Medical Problem

-Parents can usually judge by a variety of symptoms, and their child's appearance, if their child is sick enough for a visit to the doctor.
+Parents usually can judge if their child is sick enough for a visit to the doctor.
 Some symptoms that may require a doctor's attention include:

 - changes in weight or eating habits

 - failure to progress in height or pubertal development as expected

 - menstrual problems